thomasgtaylor/how.wtf/content/blog/2024-01-16-tagging-in-aws-cdk.md

 Tags are [key/value metadata][1] that enable users to categorize their AWS infrastructure.
 This is useful for identifying groups of resources, monitoring cloud spending, creating reports, etc.

 In this post, we'll explore different methods for tagging infrastructure using the AWS CDK.
+The code samples are in Python, but the techniques are applicable to all languages.

 ## Tagging constructs

 Constructs are the [basic "building blocks" of the AWS CDK][2].
 They act as components and encapsulate necessary information for CloudFormation.
 Fortunately, the AWS CDK provides an easy-to-use API.

-The standard method for tagging resources are:
+The standard method for tagging resources is:

 ```python
 Tags.of(construct).add("key", "value")